-As buildings located on corner sites address two street frontages instead of one, they are more visibly prominent than mid-block buildings.
-Corner buildings therefore play a particularly important role in the city centre.
+As buildings located on corner sites address two street frontages instead of one, they are more visibily prominent than mid-block buildings.
+Corner buildings therefore play a particularly important role in the City Centrecity centre skyline.
 Corners can strengthen the form of city blocks, streets and intersections, identify important junctions, assist in revealing topographic features and define pedestrian routes.